exactly-once/Home/content/posts/model-checking-exactly-once.md

 ### Summary

+We hope that you gained some intuition about model checking and how valuable this technique can be.
+That said, it's worth stressing some points:

+* You need to have an in-depth knowledge about the system to build a useful model.
+Otherwise, it is very likely to miss some key attributes of the system.
+* Model checking doesn't prove anything.
+First, it's not a proof in the mathematical sense, secondly it's always a simplification not the system itself.
+* Model sizes ie. numbers of states, used in practice are small.
+In our case this was 2 handler and 6 messages in the input queue.
+That said are is some empirical evidence that even small are good enough to find bugs.
+* Model checking is yet another *testing* technique - arguably quite useful in context of Distributed Systems

-There are other non-trivial bits of the specification that we did not discuss here.
-E.g. what was the size of the model used for model checking, what are the non-trivial details needed to make the algorithm safe, how to make the model finite ... and many more.
+There are other  bits of the specification that we did not discuss here.
+E.g. what are the non-trivial details needed to make the algorithm safe, how to make the model finite ... and many more.

 If there is any specific part that intrests you, don't hesitate and reach out on Twitter!